Born in Montreal, QC

 Lives & works in Tiny, ON

 Robertson is a practicing artist and educator of over 20 years.
 An unyielding passion for art and literature has led to rewarding careers in cultural centres, art galleries and libraries - where advocacy for the arts is front and center.
-Robertson holds a BFA from the University of Lethbridge and an MFA from Camberwell College of Arts in the UK.
+Robertson holds a BFA from the University of Lethbridge and an MA from University of the Arts London in the UK.
 She has exhibited work in Ontario, Alberta, British Columbia and London, England.
 Robertson lives and works in Tiny, Ontario with her artist husband and stubborn schnauzer, Phoebe.

 The work begins with detailed graphite drawings which are overlaid with vibrant washes of ink, carefully selected print/photo collage and meticulous paper cuttings.
 The collage acts as a means of adding colour and texture to the work, as well as providing a counterpoint to the drawn image itself...look for the connections; the subject matter contained within the collage is often directly related to the subject of the drawing.